 Follow the steps and you’ll end up with an ‘Installer’ file and an ‘Archive’ file.
 Download both of these and keep them somewhere safe as you’ll need them both to restore your site in the future if needed.

 UpdraftPlus is one of the most popular backup plugins in the WordPress repository.
-It provides lots of storage options for backups and comes with some powerful features to help automated the backup process.
+It provides lots of storage options for backups and comes with some powerful features to help automate the backup process.
 Let’s take a look at how to use it.

 Please note that after activating the plugin there is no separate admin menu for it.
-Instead you can configure the plugin by heading to ‘Settings > UpdraftPlus’ from in the left WordPress Admin menu.
+Instead, you can configure the plugin by heading to ‘Settings > UpdraftPlus’ from in the left WordPress Admin menu.

 In the Backup/Restore tab you can take a quick backup by hitting the blue ‘Backup Now’ button.
-This will launch a popup window which provides some options for this backup including whether or not to backup the database.
+This will launch a popup window that provides some options for this backup including whether or not to backup the database.

 If you wish, you can also use UpdraftPlus to migrate or clone your website.
-It’s a versatile and well maintained plugin and well worth a look.
+It’s a versatile and well-maintained plugin and well worth a look.

 Fortunately, if you just want to crack on and take a backup of your site you can do so without spending much time deep-diving the various settings.
 To do this, head to the ‘Generate Backups’ sub menu item.
 You’ll see a step-by-step backup wizard which will walk you through all the various stages you need to complete in order to take a successful backup of your website.
-It works really well actually and provides you with the real-time opportunity to configure how your backup will work.
+It works really well and provides you with the real-time opportunity to configure how your backup will work.

-The completed backups can be viewed in the ‘Manage Backups’ area and in the Restore section you can choose between a ‘Local Target System Restore’ and a ‘Remote Target System Restore’ with the necessary guidance included as you proceed through the restore process.
+The completed backups can be viewed in the ‘Manage Backups’ area and in the Restore section, you can choose between a ‘Local Target System Restore’ and a ‘Remote Target System Restore’ with the necessary guidance included as you proceed through the restore process.
 Neat!

-Backup Plugin Comparison
+Free WordPress Backup Plugins Comparison

 Choosing a free backup plugin can be a bit bewildering.
 To help, we’ve highlighted some of the features available in each of the plugins we’ve reviewed in the table below.